socratesfl/socratesfl/README.md

 - 👋 Hi, I’m @socratesfl
 - 🚀 Welcome to my GitHub profile! 🚀
+- 📫 How to reach me: socratesfleite@gmail.com

 - In this space, I share personal projects and contributions to open-source projects and love exploring different technologies.